EqualifyEverything/equalify/README.md

 ## Better Accessibility Management

-Equalify manages digital accessibility issues from an easy-to-use dashboard.
+Equalify manages digital accessibility issues with an easy-to-use dashboard.
 The project aims to streamline accessibility management with tools that are built from a codebase that anyone can contribute to (see our [contribution guidelines](/CONTRIBUTING.md)).

 To get started, follow our [Easy Install]( https://github.com/bbertucc/equalify#easy-install) instructions to get started.